jay-joshy/allergyguide/README.md

 Secondary goals if time permits includes:

-- Hosting our own LLM with capabilities of searching through allergy guidelines
 - Set of questions for RC studying
 - Critical appraisal of new research
 - Patient resources translated into different languages
+- Hosting our own LLM with capabilities of searching through allergy guidelines

+**Please see the current draft website for a better idea of what is envisioned: [allergyguide.ca](https://allergyguide.ca)**

 ## What is required to make this succeed both short and long term?

-- Consistent editor (Josh)
+- A consistent editor (hopefully Josh)
 - A well defined contributing process (and a way for non-coders to contribute)
 - Well defined topics to address / have goals towards
 - Resident contribution across Canada
 - Faculty support (as reviewers, maybe as sponsors?)

+For further details re: contributing process, formatting, content for topics/macros/etc., **please see the [contribution page](https://allergyguide.ca/contribute/)**

 ## Site structure:

 - Homepage
-- Conditions/Topics
+- Conditions/Topics -- patient resources are included for each
 - Meds -- categorized medication cards for easy reference
 - Clinical tools
-- Research
-- Patient resources
+- Research -- short critical appraisals of mostly landmark studies relevant to patient education
-- About - goals of the site, contributors, etc.
+- About -- goals of the site, contributors, etc.
-- Contribute - workflow, style guides, etc
+- Contribute -- workflow, style guides, etc

-### Topics
+### Topics/Conditions

 Sections: